flootr/redux-login/README.md

 simple react login boilerplate using redux

 __Notice:__ This is just an example and needs further customization.
+The production build is not ready yet (e.g. there is no `/login` route on a production build).
 ## Usage

 ```